Is Chicken Skin Keto?

-Are there any side effects of eating Chicken Skin?
+Are there any side effects of eating chicken skin?

 It is also recommended not to eat fried foods too often.
 It is because fried foods are high in trans fats and can increase the risk of heart disease, diabetes, and some cancers.

 Chicken skin is a delicious keto snack that has no carbs at all.
 To enjoy this fantastic snack, you can fry it or make some crispy chicken skin chips.
-Ensure you fry it well to avoid trans fats and enjoy the delicious taste of flaky chicken skin.
+Ensure you fry it nicely to avoid trans fats and enjoy the delicious taste of flaky chicken skin.